silvera01/Site/source/docs/writing.md

 title: Writing
 ---
-To create a new post or a new page, you can run the following command:
+To create a new post or a new page, you can run the following command:!!

 ``` bash
 $ hexo new [layout] <title>